Kjacob10/AWS-Certified-Cloud-Practitioner-Notes/practice-exam/practice-exam-5.md

     </details>

 8. Which of the following Amazon RDS features facilitates offloading of database read activity?
-    - A. Database Snapshots.
+    - A. Database Snapshots.[Used for backups and restoring database]
-    - B. Multi-AZ Deployments.
+    - B. Multi-AZ Deployments.[Provide high availability and failover support, but they don’t offload reads]
     - C. Automated Backups.
     - D. Read Replicas.

     <details markdown=1><summary markdown='span'>Answer</summary>
       Correct answer: D